FarahKa/library/README.md

 # What is this?

 This is a web app written to test out and learn devops and ci/cd techniques.

-The webservices on the **django restful** framework.
+The webservices rely on the **django restful** framework.
 They let you submit, list and modify authors and books.

 The unit tests for these webservices use the django restful **API test cases**.

 These tests are ran every time code is pushed to the **main** branch.
 This is thanks to github actions and workflows.
 The tests run on multiple python versions.
 A **github package** is also created each time code is pushed to main.
 This package is a docker image that can be used to deploy the app.